EnzymeAD/Enzyme.jl/docs/src/faq.md

 (105.0,)
 ```

 Presently Enzyme only considers floats as base types.
-As a result, Enzyme does not support differentiating data contained in Ints, Strings, or Vals.
+As a result, Enzyme does not support differentiating data contained in `Int`s, `String`s, or `Val`s.
 If it is desirable for Enzyme to add a base type, please open an issue.

 ```jldoctest types
 f_int(x) = x * x